Home » Latest News »

-Carers and residents at Beechwood Grove Care Home receive a festive visit from Tots Play
+Carers and residents at Beechwood Grove Care Home in Eastbourne receive a festive visit from Tots Play

 Mini reindeers and pint-sized puddings sparked festive joy and happiness amongst our Beechwood Grove residents recently, as the Tots Play group visited our care home.